 Avoid busy channels when possible.
 If you must cross them, do so at a 90-degree angle to the channel traffic.
-Also avoid surf zones and areas with standing waves, unless they're part of planned whitewater canoeing.
+Also avoid surf zones and areas with standing waves unless they are part of planned whitewater canoeing.

 On long passages, boats should stay close enough together that a group decision can be made if wind and water conditions change.